 The team are also presenting two posters:

-- Utility, value and limitations of malaria prevalence maps in malaria control and elimination: perceptions of decision-makers in Kenya, Malawi, Mali and the Democratic Republic of Congo (A63 poster session A, 16 April)
+- Utility, value and limitations of malaria prevalence maps in malaria control and elimination: perceptions of decision-makers in Kenya and Malawi (A63 poster session A, 16 April)

 - Improving Data Quality in District Level Routine Health Information Systems: a systematic review (A72 poster session A, 16 April)